Wildfire (Michael Martin Murphey song): In popular culture

-In 2007, the host of The Late Show, David Letterman, developed a sudden fascination with "Wildfire", discussing the song and its lyrics—particularly the line about "leave sodbustin' behind"—with the bandleader Paul Shaffer over the course of several weeks.
+In 2007, the host of The Late Show, David Letterman, developed a sudden fascination with "Wildfire", discussing the song and its lyrics — particularly the line about "leave sodbustin' behind" — with bandleader Paul Shaffer over the course of several weeks.
 This ultimately led to Murphey's being invited on the show to perform "Wildfire".
 Letterman described the song as "haunting and disturbingly mysterious, but always lovely," and surmised that the performance would leave the studio audience with "a palpable sense of ... mysticism, melancholy ... and uplifting well-being."

 In a third-season episode of The Simpsons named "Lisa's Pony", Lisa played the song for her pony with her saxophone.
 She introduced the song by saying "This next song is also about a girl and her pony.
 It's called 'Wildfire'."

 The song has occasionally appeared in "bad song" surveys, such as one by the humor columnist Dave Barry during the 1990s.
 He quoted one reader who, referring to the song's tale of the loss of a woman and a pony in a "killing frost", pointed out that "'killing' in 'killing frost' refers to your flowers and your garden vegetables, and when one is forecast you should cover your tomatoes ...
-Nobody ever got lost in a killing frost who wouldn't get lost in July as well."
+Nobody ever got lost in a killing frost who wouldn't get lost in July as well.".